Robert Monroe: First out-of-body experiences

-According to his own account, while experimenting with sleep-learning in 1958 Monroe experienced an unusual phenomenon, which he described as sensations of paralysis and vibration accompanied by a bright light that appeared to be shining on him from a shallow angle.
+According to his own account, while experimenting with sleep-learning in 1958, Monroe experienced an unusual phenomenon, which he described as sensations of paralysis and vibration accompanied by a bright light that appeared to be shining on him from a shallow angle.
 Monroe went on to say that this occurred another nine times over the next six weeks, culminating in his first out-of-body experience (OBE).
 Monroe recorded his account in his 1971 book Journeys Out of the Body and went on to become a prominent researcher in the field of human consciousness.
 Monroe later authored two more books on his experiments with OBE, Far Journeys (1985) and Ultimate Journey (1994).

 The Monroe Institute

-In 1962 the company moved to Virginia, and a few years later changed the corporate name to Monroe Industries.
+In 1962 RAM enterprises moved to Virginia, and a few years later changed the corporate name to Monroe Industries.
 In this location it became active in radio station ownership, cable television, and later in the production and sale of audio cassettes.
 These cassettes were practical expressions of the discoveries made in the earlier and ongoing corporate research program.

 In 1985 the company officially changed its name, once again, to Interstate Industries, Inc. This reflected Monroe's analogy of how the use of Hemi-Sync serves as a ramp from the "local road" to the "interstate" in allowing people to go "full steam ahead" in the exploration of consciousness, avoiding all of the stops and starts.

 The research subsidiary was divested and established as an independent non-profit organization, The Monroe Institute, later in 1985.
 Interstate Industries, Inc. remains a privately held company, now doing business as Monroe Products.

-Monroe's leadership of the entire program of development was supported for more than 50 years by many specialists who continue their participation to this day.
-His daughter, Laurie Monroe, continued her father's research into consciousness and the mind's potential until her death in 2006.
+His daughter, Laurie Monroe, continued her father's program until her death in 2006.
 Under the current direction of another of Monroe's daughters, Maria Monroe Whitehead, Monroe's stepson, A. J. Honeycutt, and Teresa West, president of Monroe Products, the company's objective is to continue to expand the Hemi-Sync line of products and their benefits into markets worldwide.

 The Monroe Institute (TMI) is a nonprofit education and research organization devoted to the exploration of human consciousness, based in Faber, Virginia, United States.
-Upwards of 20,000 people are estimated to have attended TMI's residential Gateway program during its first thirty years, with consumers of the audio industry founded on its research running into millions.
-Currently, many tens of thousands of people have experienced the residential programs developed by the Monroe Institute at TMI's campus in Virginia as well as across the US and the world, including Australia, Brazil, Canada, Cyprus, the UK, France, Germany, Japan, Romania, and Spain.
+Upwards of 20,000 people are estimated to have attended TMI's residential Gateway program during its first thirty years.
 TMI claims a policy of no dogma or bias with respect to belief system, religion, political or social stance.
+The institute is housed in several buildings on 300 acre of land south of Charlottesville, Virginia, USA.